MohFahmiMc/MkFahmi/README.md

 ---

-## Goals
+# Goals

-The purpose of this website is to:
+This website aims to:

-- Present personal projects
+- Showcase personal projects
-- Showcase technical skills
+- Highlight technical skills
-- Build an online portfolio
+- Build a professional online portfolio
 - Share development work
-- Create a professional online presence
+- Provide an easy way to discover my work and experience

 ---

-## License
+# License

-This project is available under the MIT License.
+This project is licensed under the **MIT License**.

-See the LICENSE file for more information.
+See the **LICENSE** file for more information.

 ---

 <div align="center">

-Maintained by **MohFahmiMc**
+**Maintained by MohFahmiMc**

 </div>